GoldandBlack - Purdue Recruiting Rewind: 2000

 Props to RB Joey Harris, who arrived from Oak High in Klein, Texas, as a Prop 48 with a fat scrapbook and lots of hype with offers from Texas A&M, Miami (Fla.), Washington and Baylor.
 The speed demon ran for 1,115 yards in 2002 but was academically ineligible in 2003.
 Harris never played another snap.

 Most productive offensive signee: WR Taylor Stubblefield.
 He lacked size (6-1, 165) and hailed from remote Yakima, Wash., boasting offers from Washington and Washington State.
-Stubblefield was as an all-time great, leaving Purdue as the all-time NCAA leader in catches with 325 and earning consensus All-American honors as a senior in 2004.
-Fans never will forget his fist-pumping 97-yard TD catch at Notre Dame as a senior.
+Despite arriving with little fanfare, Stubblefield went on to be an all-time great, leaving Purdue as the NCAA career leader in catches with 325 and earning consensus All-American honors as a senior in 2004.
+Fans never will forget his fist-pumping 97-yard TD catch at Notre Dame as a senior, when Purdue beat the Irish for the first time in South Bend since 1974.
 Classmate John Standeford wasn’t too bad, either, making 266 career grabs.
+He excelled as a true freshman on the Rose Bowl team, making 67 catches (second on team) with six TDs.

 Most productive defensive signee: LB Niko Koutouvides.
 A lightly regarded prospect from Plainfield, Conn., via Mllford Academy, Koutouvides blossomed into a two-time first-team All-Big Ten linebacker.
 He turned down Iowa, Syracuse, Maryland and BC before tabbing Purdue.
 Koutouvides went on to get picked in the fourth round of the 2004 draft by the Seahawks and play in the NFL.